COVID-19 Policies and Procedures

 We assure you that our offices adhere to the recommendations provided by CDC, ADA, and Federal and State regulatory bodies to provide you with safe and compassionate care.
 We will keep you updated should your access to dental care be interrupted due to an inability to safely render our services.

-What precautions are Manoa Dental taking to prevent the spread of infection?
+What precautions is Manoa Dental taking to prevent the spread of infection?

 Even before COVID-19, infection control in any dental office was and is paramount for the safety of our patients and the team.
 Even before the coronavirus, our offices followed strict infection control measures put forth by the Centers for Disease Control and Prevention and the American Dental Association.